RLynx0/backer/README.md

 **Still to be implemented**
 - Preemptive checks for the source and target files of backups
 - Formatted summary of backups at the end of a run call
-- Check for recursive ctx-variables
+- Check for recursive `ctx`-variables
-- A better system for config errors and ctx-string-errors
+- A better system for config errors and `ctx`-string-errors
 - Prettier errors
 - Subcommands
   - preview
   - manual
+  - configure
   - maybe more...?